 As part of their active day, children are afforded as many opportunities as possible for outdoor play.
 While each classroom strives to accomplish both morning and afternoon outdoor play times, the weather sometimes prohibits such activity, or delays the scheduling of such activity throughout the day.
 Outside time is limited during inclement or excessively hot or cold weather.
-Children will go outside when temperatures are between 20° and 90° F. Children will remain inside on "Code Red" days.
+Children will go outside when temperatures are between 32° and 90° F. Children will remain inside on "Code Red" days.
 Please ensure that your child is dressed appropriately for the weather.
 In addition, we ask that you apply the first coat of sunscreen at home or upon arrival at the Center.
-With your permission, CCC staff will reapply sunscreen, as needed, to your child's exposed skin.
+With your permission,

+CCC staff will reapply sunscreen, as needed, to your child's exposed skin.
 You supply the sunscreen in its original container, labeled with your child's first and last name.
 With your permission, CCC staff will apply bug repellant spray, as needed, to your child's clothing.
 We ask that you supply bug repellant spray in its original container, labeled with your child's first and last name.
+Please do not send any sunscreen or bug repellant that is in a can with a propellant (pumps are fine).